MasoniteFramework/docs/the-basics/views.md

 ...
 ```

-and not inside the package directory.
+ensuring there is a `__init__.py` file.
 This is a Jinja limitation that says that all templates should be located in packages.

 Accessing a global view such as: